-- 228. The Procedural Guidance and its Commentary divide the NCP process into three phases: initial assessment, good offices and conclusion, and provide indications regarding how NCPs should handle additional questions that might emerge during the process. - 229.
-In practice, NCPs indicate that, while different national contexts make it necessary for NCPs to retain a degree of flexibility in how they handle specific instances, the Implementation Procedures often fail to provide clear guidance to NCPs in respect of key aspects of the process, which in turn leads to diverging practices and disagreements across the network and among users.
+The Procedural Guidance and its Commentary divide the NCP process into three phases: initial assessment, good offices and conclusion, and provide indications regarding how NCPs should handle additional questions that might emerge during the process.

+In practice, NCPs indicate that, while different national contexts make it necessary for NCPs to retain a degree of flexibility in how they handle specific instances, the Implementation Procedures often fail to provide clear guidance to NCPs in respect of key aspects of the process, which in turn leads to diverging practices and disagreements across the network and among users, and blurs the hierarchy between the text of the Procedural Guidance and its interpretation by NCPs.
 In particular: